saturneric/GpgFrontend-Manual/src/content/docs/appendix/ai-policy.md

   settings pages.
 There are 66 of those, and about 53,000 lines of interface code, most of it the same patterns over and over.

-Handing that work to an assistant leaves the maintainer free for the part that needs judgment: designing how the app is put together, and trying out new ideas.

 That is the trade.
-The tools do the patient, repetitive work.
-The thinking about how the app should be built stays exactly where it was.
+The tools do the slow, repetitive work.
+The maintainer keeps the work that needs judgment: designing how the app fits together, and trying out new ideas.

 ## What They Are Not Allowed to Do